 A few words about tools:

 At a minimum, you’ll need a circular saw, hammer, crowbar or catspaw, and heavy cutting pliers.
 A handsaw will come in handy, too.
 A sturdy ladder is a must.
-By far the most useful tool I had was my tablesaw.
-It’s not necessary for the house itself, but without it I wouldn’t have been able to make the siding.
-It also helped a lot on the windows and as an all-around tool.
+By far the most useful tool I had was my table saw.
+It’s not necessary for the pallet playhouse itself, but without it, I wouldn’t have been able to make the siding.
+It also helped a lot on the windows of the pallet playhouse and as an all-around tool.

-But….you could get away with the circular saw, miter box, and a handsaw.
+But….you could get away with the circular saw, mitre box, and a handsaw.
 Or replace the methods I used with ideas of your own.

 I had these old storm windows left over from when we replaced some double-hung windows on the house.

-After the sides were rabbeted, I cut 45 degree angles on each side, exactly like you would when building a picture frame.
-I made the miter sled years ago.
-Makes it much easier, but you could use your circular saw, a miter box or even the handsaw.
+After the sides were rabbeted, I cut 45-degree angles on each side, exactly like you would when building a picture frame.
+I made the mitre sled years ago.
+Makes it much easier, but you could use your circular saw, a mitre box or even the handsaw.

-Step 11: Making the frame for the windows- Pt 2
+Step 11: Making the frame for the windows of the pallet playhouse- Pt 2

 Ta-da.
-The basic building block for the windows.
+The basic building block for the windows of the pallet playhouse.
 I’d say you don’t want the rabbeted-out groove to be too tight– I get a feeling that the wood expanding and contracting would crack the pane pretty easily.

-Step 12: Making the frame for the windows- Pt 3
+Step 12: Making the frame for the windows of the pallet playhouse- Pt 3

-I countersunk a hole at four corners for a 2″ deck screw.
+I countersank a hole at four corners for a 2″ deck screw.
 I had them left over from an earlier project, so while they weren’t free, they were in inventory.